Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Introduction

 Another objective of this study is to elucidate the relationship between curvature singularities and confinement.
 These singularities, induced by the backreaction of the metric on the dilaton vacuum expectation value (vev), are prevalent in dilaton-gravity models.
 Here, we will categorize the singularities in terms of conformal distance to the brane, a distinction that we will show to be linked to the confining nature of the background.

 A third objective of this paper is to provide a unified view and a simple set of intuitions for the various probes of confinement, that can be applied to e.g.~asymptotically AdS backgrounds.
-Here we compute all these phenomena in a class of non-asymptotically AdS backgrounds (first introduced in \cite{Fichet:2023dju}) that retains the essence of the features we want to highlight.
+Here we compute all these phenomena in a class of non-asymptotically AdS backgrounds ({previously used in \cite{Fichet:2023dju}, see also \cite{Gursoy:2015nza,Betzios:2017dol,Betzios:2018kwn,Gursoy:2021vpu}}) that retains the essence of the features we want to highlight.
 This class of backgrounds has a single continuous parameter and contains both the linear dilaton and AdS as particular cases.

 Our study is structured as follows.
 In section \ref{se:setup} we define the {$D$-dimensional} dilaton-gravity system of our interest, and classify its curvature singularities.
 In section~\ref{se:string} we analyze the string-based notion of confinement in this background, developing intuitions that also apply to asymptotically-AdS backgrounds.
-In section \ref{se:geodesics} we compute and discuss the spacelike geodesics in our class of dilatonic spacetimes.
-We then compute {in section~\ref{se:EE}} the holographic entanglement entropy of a $(D-2)$-strip localized on the boundary, including finite temperature corrections.
+In section~\ref{se:EE} we compute the holographic entanglement entropy of a $(D-2)$-strip localized on the boundary, including finite temperature corrections.
 In section \ref{sec:radion} we compute the radion effective action.
-At zero temperature this provides the stability of the brane-dilaton system.
+At zero temperature this controls the stability of the brane-dilaton system.
 At finite temperature the radion effective action gives access to the free energy.
 We explore the structure of phase transitions in section \ref{sec:PT}.
 Our findings are summarized in section \ref{se:conclusion}.
-The Appendix contains a derivation of a property used in the analysis of metric zeros (\ref{app:aprimelimit}) and details on the geodesics computation (\ref{app:Geodesics_Approximation}).
+Appendix \ref{app:aprimelimit} contains a derivation of a property used in the analysis of metric zeros.